Billesdane History, Family Crest & Coats of Arms

 Early History of the Billesdane family

-Another 109 words (8 lines of text) covering the years 165 and 1650 are included under the topic Early Billesdane History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Billesdane research.
+Another 55 words (4 lines of text) covering the years 165 and 1650 are included under the topic Early Billesdane History in all our PDF Extended History products and printed products wherever possible.

 Billesdane Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Billesdane has been recorded under many different variations, including Bilton, Biltoune, Bilston, Bilson, Bilsden and many more.